stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/04_import_geometry_data.md

 {% include insert_image.html key="db-inventory-overview" %}

 ## Map view of the inventory
 The map view of the inventory selected in the inventory tree can be opened by selecting the `map view` tab in the panel view of the geometry editor.
 This will swap from the list view to the map view showing the positions of the station locations.
 The 5 stations of the Sonnblick network should be shown.
-Stations MOR, PIL and MIT are arrays with three locations A, B and C. You will notice, that the locations of the array MIT are co-located.
-This is ok, because at that time, these stations have not yet been installed at their correct array locations.
+Stations MOR, PIL and MIT are arrays with three locations A, B and C.

 {% include insert_image.html key="inventory-map-view" %}